Iasa-Global/btabok/pages/dictionary/dictionary.md

 toc: true
 permalink: dictionary.html
 folder: dictionary
-summary: ""
+summary: "The intention of this document is to capture the definitions of all the terms in the Engagement Model."
 ---

 1 - Overview of the Engagement Terms
 ======================================================

-The intention of this document is to capture the definitions of all the terms in the Engagement Model.

 | **Framework**  | **Imagine** | **Become** | **Achieve**  | **Maximise** |
 | **Phases** | **Digital Customer** | **Digital Business** | **Digital Employee** | **Digital Operations** |